GP visit cards for children under 6

 Children under the age of 6 are entitled to free visits to a participating GP.

 In addition to free GP visits, the GP visit card for children under 6 covers specific assessments at age 2 and 5 and care for children with asthma.

 These assessments are preventive checks that include charting age, weight and height and taking appropriate follow-up action.

-The asthma checks will assess your child’s asthma and review their medications, including ensuring that your child is using inhalers correctly.
+The asthma checks will assess your child’s asthma and review their medications, ensuring that your child is using inhalers correctly.
 A written plan will be given to you to help you manage your child’s asthma.
 The initial check takes place when asthma is diagnosed in a child over 2 years of age, followed by another check in the following 3 months and then annually until the child reaches the age of 6.

-The card covers free GP visits, including home visits and out of hours, urgent GP care.
+The card covers free GP visits, including home visits and out-of-hours urgent GP care.
 GPs provide these services as part of a contract with the Health Service Executive (HSE).